 SKU numbers are created by the companies that use them internally, while UPC barcodes are administered by GS1.
 Companies can freely create their own SKU numbers, whereas UPC barcode numbers must be purchased and licensed.

-Today, to make using SKUs and UPCs easier and more efficient, business software app providers are designing ways to integrate SKU and UPC scanning with digital inventory tracking, point of sale, order fulfillment and accounting software.
+To make using SKUs and UPCs easier and more efficient, business software app providers are designing ways to integrate SKU and UPC scanning with digital inventory tracking, point of sale, order fulfillment, and accounting software.
 For instance, QuickBooks Enterprise includes an Advanced Inventory module that integrates barcode information with QuickBooks, enabling companies to save time by simultaneously updating inventory and accounting data.

 Whatever solution you use for reliable inventory management, be sure you know the basic differences between UPCs and SKUs, and follow the best practices for each.